Website Optimization Measures, Part I

 elements in thehead

-section of some documents to point to alternative versions (mostly translations) of the corresponding page.
-I dropped this, not due to eventual SEO advantages but due to maintainability reasons.
+section of documents to point to alternative versions (mostly translations) of the corresponding page.
+I dropped this, not due to eventual SEO advantages but for maintainability reasons.
 Addingrel="alternate"

 only to hyperlinks pointing to alternative versions now needs to suffice. -